-The most commonly used baits are Yellow Belly, Brown-Gold-Blue and Silver Devon.
 Standard salmon fly patterns such as the Blue Charm and Thunder and Lightening work well, but more modern tyings with heavy lines have been popular recently.

 The Slaney also gets a run of sea-trout and the best of the fishing takes place from the end of June to the end of September.
 The Slaney and its tributaries are covered by a number of bye-laws which regulate fishing by method, location and time of year.
 Please check these out locally before fishing.

 Location: Counties Wicklow, Carlow and Wexford.
 The main towns in the area are Wexford, Enniscorthy, Baltinglass, Tullow and Bunclody.

 More River Slaney Angling Maps

 Season: For 2020 1st April to 31st August.